maritimezra/Accounts/README.md

 # Accounts

-This Django web application, is a backend project focusing on the Base User Model.
+This Django web application is a backend project focusing on the Base User Model.
 The project showcases user authentication and API development using GraphQL with the help of Strawberry GraphQL and JWT authentication.

 ## Features
 - Customized Base User Model
 - User authentication using JWT
 - GraphQL APIs for interacting with user data
+- User management
+- Access control
+- Permission management

 ## Technologies Used
 - Django